I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_scsi_inquiry_data.md

 `TargetId`

 Indicates the number of the device on the bus.

+`Lun`

+Indicates the logical unit number of the logical unit on the target device.

+`DeviceClaimed`

+When <b>TRUE</b>, indicates that the device has been claimed by a class driver.

+`InquiryDataLength`

+Indicates the length in bytes of inquiry data.

+`NextInquiryDataOffset`

+Contains an offset to the inquiry data for the next logical unit on the target device.

+`InquiryData`

+Pointer to buffer containing the inquiry data for the logical unit.

 ## Remarks
 The <a href="..\ntddscsi\ni-ntddscsi-ioctl_scsi_get_inquiry_data.md">IOCTL_SCSI_GET_INQUIRY_DATA</a> request retrieves inquiry data for all devices associated with a specified adapter.
 An adapter can potentially have multiple buses.
 The <b>PathId</b> member identifies the bus.
 Each bus can have multiple target devices.
 The <b>TargetId</b> member identifies the target device, and each target device can have multiple logical units.
 The <b>Lun</b> member identifies the logical unit.